 DO BETTER

 Anti-racism is about actively identifying and opposing racism.
 It is rooted in action.
 It is important to “know better”, but that is not enough.
 On this page we list a few resources to help take steps on this important journey to do better.
-If you have a favorite resource that is not listed below, please let us know so we can add it.
+If you have a favorite non-commercial resource that is not listed below, please let us know so we can add it.

 Anti-racism Resources